Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Springvale South, placing the area among the bottom 25% of areas assessed nationally

-Springvale South has averaged approximately 35 new dwelling approvals per year over the past five financial years, totalling 176 homes.
-As of FY2026 so far, 47 approvals have been recorded.
-The population decline in recent years suggests that new supply has likely kept up with demand, offering good choice to buyers.
-New properties are constructed at an average value of $370,000.
+Springvale South has averaged approximately 35 new dwelling approvals annually over the past five financial years, totalling 176 homes.
+As of FY26 so far, 47 approvals have been recorded.
+The population has declined in recent years, suggesting that new supply has likely kept pace with demand, offering good choice to buyers.
+New properties are constructed at an average expected cost value of $370,000.

-In the current financial year, there have also been $2.9 million in commercial approvals, indicating the area's residential character.
-Compared to Greater Melbourne, Springvale South records about three-quarters the building activity per person and ranks among the 41st percentile nationally, suggesting somewhat limited buyer options while strengthening demand for established properties.
-This level is below average nationally, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 45% standalone homes and 55% medium to high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This represents a notable shift from the existing housing stock (currently 86% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+There have also been $2.9 million in commercial approvals this financial year, indicating the area's residential character.
+Compared to Greater Melbourne, Springvale South records about three-quarters the building activity per person and ranks among the 41st percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established properties.
+This level reflects the area's maturity and possible planning constraints.
+Recent construction comprises 45.0% standalone homes and 55.0% medium to high-density housing, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
+This represents a shift from the existing housing stock, which is currently 86.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
 At around 459 people per approval, Springvale South indicates a mature market.

-According to AreaSearch's latest quarterly estimate, Springvale South is expected to grow by approximately 533 residents through to 2041.
+According to the latest AreaSearch quarterly estimate, Springvale South is expected to grow by 639 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development